Dyson Announce They Are To Enter Electric Car Market

 The inventor of the Dyson vacuum cleaner Sir James Dyson has announced his plans to develop a radical electric car project which aims to deliver its first model as early as 2020, with sales to the general public following in 2021.
 He has stated he will invest £2.5 billion into the venture and it is estimated it will generate 4,000 new jobs.

-The car will be designed at a new UK based facility in Wiltshire from February of 2018.
+The Dyson car will be designed at a new UK based facility in Wiltshire from February of 2018.
 Already they have assembled a team of 400 automotive professionals to work on the project.
-Dyson has explained that the new car will not be a sports car but it will not be cheap to buy.
+Dyson has explained that the new Dyson electric cars will not be a sports car but it will not be cheap to buy.

 Thousands of New UK Jobs:

 The UK has been mentioned as being "in the frame" as the manufacturing base however it is understood that China is the favoured location for full-production.
 However, Dyson was keen to stress that he intends to recruit thousands of hi-tech staff and engineers in the UK.
-It is believed that this expansion would see their current UK workforce double to a figure of 8,000.
+It is believed that this expansion would see their current UK workforce double to a figure of 8,000 - a considerable investment in Dyson automotive.

 Secret Team of Engineers: